Inuit and Yupik (Eskimo) Art

 __________ Bird or Other Creature Emerging from Belly __________

 Modern Inuit sculpture by Tukiki Manome.
-Note the two faces looking in opposite directions, a constantly recurring motif in the carvings and clay figures at Day's Knob.
+Note the two faces looking in opposite directions, a constantly recurring motif in the stone figures at Day's Knob (33GU218).

 Top of Page